 Dr. Landsiedel received a Diploma degree in food chemistry from the University of Kaiserslautern, Germany in 1992; a postgraduate degree in toxicology (Fachchemiker für Toxikologie) from the Medical School of the University of Leipzig; he accomplished his Ph.D. dissertation at the Johannes Gutenberg University in Mainz and the German Institute for Human Nutrition (DIfE) in Potsdam, Germany and earned a Ph.D. degree in chemistry (Dr. rer. nat.) graduating summa cum laude in 1997.
 In 2017 he received a Habilitation in pharmacology and toxicology from the Free University of Berlin.
 Dr. Landsiedel became a Diplomate of the American Board of Toxicology (DABT) in 2003 and a Fellow of American Academy of Toxicological Sciences (FATS) in 2013.
 Since 2008 he has served on the board of the German Toxicology Society and is currently its vice president.
 He also represents the European Chemical Industry at the European Center for the Validation of Alternative Methods (ECVAM Stake Holder Forum, ESTAF) and is a member of the German expert pool on OECD test guidelines.

-Dr. Castranova’s contributions to the field of industrial and occupational toxicology have earned him the Herbert E. Stokinger Award.
+Dr. Landsiedel’s contributions to the development of new testing methods and assessment tools for industrial and occupational toxicology have earned him the Herbert E. Stokinger Award.